MystenLabs/sui/examples/move/transfer-to-object/README.md

 ## Implementation 1: Using an Account Address

-Imagine you run a restaurant called Bill's Burgers.
+Imagine you run a restaurant.
 Your business will have an address `A` on-chain.
-When an order is taken, the customer will make a payment with the payment ID provided by Bill's Burgers to `A`.
+When an order is taken, the customer will simply make a payment by transferring an `IdentifiedPayment` object with the payment ID you provided to them to your address `A`.

 Whenever an `IdentifiedPayment` is sent, you'll be able to track it and mark the bill as paid when you see the `SentPaymentEvent` with the given payment ID